MARLBOROUGH - NEW ZEALAND

 The Petit Clos wines are excellent ‘mini-me’s’.
 These are the younger vines of Clos Henri, made from similarly low yields.
 Stainless steel all the way for the Sauvignon, whilst the Pinot is aged in 9% new oak (very precise).
 The former tends towards the grapefruit and tangerine with a hint of lees for structural support, whilst the Pinot has vibrant red fruit and a subtle smokiness.

 Ste.
 Solange is the name of the Marlborough church the Bourgeois family found to relocate to the vineyard site to act as cellar door and office.
 It has since become both Clos Henri’s logo and undisputed heart.
 This small country church originally from the village of Ward, some 50kms south of Blenheim, was deconsecrated and put up for sale in 2001 by its parishioners.
 Built in the early 1920’s from a New Zealand native timber, Rimu, the chapel was lovingly well kept and survived its move to the vineyard over both the Awatere River and the Wither Hills.
 The Bourgeois named the chapel “Ste.
 Solange” after their patron saint of the vineyards and in the memory of Henri Bourgeois’s wife, Solange Bourgeois.
 Ste.
-Solange also acts as a tie to the Bourgeois’ domaine in France and the logo by which it is recognized in Sancerre – the image of the pointed spire of the church in Chavignol, the village in which the estate is located.
+Solange also acts as a tie to the Bourgeois’ domaine in France and the logo by which it is recognised in Sancerre – the image of the pointed spire of the church in Chavignol, the village in which the estate is located.